All Episodes

 I appreciate your consideration of this matter.

-Uh welcome back, Congressman.
+Welcome back, Congressman.

 Well, you said this was coming, so here it is.

-Thanks, Sean, and uh thanks for all your work on this and making sure that the American people actually knew the truth.
+Thanks, Sean, and thanks for all your work on this and making sure that the American people actually knew the truth.

-Well, let me go into the issue, which I think is very important here, because I'm I'm assuming you're not gonna name the names, but I think a lot of them are very obvious, at least to me, and I won't sit here and offer conjecture.
+Well, let me go into the issue, which I think is very important here, because I'm assuming you're not going to name the names, but I think a lot of them are very obvious, at least to me.

-No, and and it wouldn't be appropriate, right?
+No, and it wouldn't be appropriate, right?

-Uh the attorney general, uh everything that I've seen, he's a grown-up.
+The Attorney General, everything that I've seen, he's a grown-up.

-Yeah, uh, you know, look, they don't need to know what we know.
+Look, they don't need to know what we know.

 And that's the bottom line.

-I mean, look, uh I think you know they they all know who they are, but you know, there could be other people that don't know that we've actually found out what they were doing was wrong.
+But there could be other people that don't know that we've actually found out what they were doing was wrong.

-Let me ask you, I keep saying and describing to our audience, you know, there have been four separate conclusions as it relates to Trump Russia collusion.
+Let me ask you, I keep saying and describing to our audience, you know, there have been four separate conclusions as it relates to Trump-Russia collusion.

 We had the House Intelligence Committee investigation, which you ran.